Skopska Crna Gora: Modern history

 After the Invasion of Yugoslavia in 1941 the region was given to the Kingdom of Bulgaria, which resulted in Albanian resistance led by Mulla Idriz Gjilani.
-The Karadak Uprising was later mostly quelled by Bulgaria and the Yugoslav partisan forces after the Stratsin–Kumanovo and Kosovo Operation, but low intense fighting under the command of Hasan Ali Remniku continued until 1951.
+The Karadak Uprising was later mostly quelled by Bulgaria and the Yugoslav partisan forces after the Stracin–Kumanovo and Kosovo Operation, but low intense fighting under the command of Hasan Ali Remniku continued until 1951.

 During the Yugoslav Wars, Serb separatists supported by the FR Yugoslavia sought to create a Serbian breakaway State named "Karadak republic" in the region.

-From 1998 to 1999, during the Kosovo War the "Karadak Operational Zone" of the KLA (which also included large parts of the Anamorava Region) remained inactive, thus the region saw less fighting than other parts of Kosovo.
-But from 1999 to 2001, during the Insurgency in the Presevo Valley and the Insurgency in Macedonia the Serbian and Macedonian parts of the region became major strongholds of the Albanian separatist organizations NLA and LAPMB.
+From 1998 to 1999, during the Kosovo War the "Karadak Operational Zone" (which also included large parts of the Anamorava region) of the Kosovo Liberation Army (KLA) remained inactive, thus the region saw less fighting than other parts of Kosovo.
+From 1999 to 2001, during the insurgency in the Preševo Valley and the insurgency in Macedonia the Serbian and Macedonian parts of the region became major strongholds of the Albanian insurgent organizations National Liberation Army (NLA) and Liberation Army of Preševo, Medveđa and Bujanovac (LAPMB).

 Culture

-The Albanians of Skopska Crna Gora have a dialect of their own, which in itself is a north-eastern extremity of central Gheg Albanian.
+The ethnic Albanians of Skopska Crna Gora have a dialect of their own, which in itself is a north-eastern extremity of central Gheg Albanian.
 The dialect borders on the verge of north-eastern Gheg Albanian.

-The Macedonian population of the region speaks the Skopska Crna Gora dialect of Macedonian.
+The Macedonian and Serbian populations of the region speak the Skopska Crna Gora dialect, a subdialect of Torlakian.

-The oldest Albanian school in Kosovo, which was build in 1584, is located in the region, more specifically in Stubëll near Vitia.

-The oldest Mosque in the Balkans, build in 890 is located on the foothills of the Mountains, near the village Tabanovce.